dariye/personal-goals/happy-moments/2017-moments.md

 Began working on my open source data viz project for Andela.
 It's the first on my list of skunk work projects.

+# 01/15/2017
+Happy to be back on track with my daily entries and personal goals.
+I find that the more I hit my goals at work. the less I hit my personal ones.
+Spoke extensively with Peace today.
+She's now a mature and responsible young woman.
+Decided no more netflix for the time being.
+Completed day 14 of JavaScript30.